 Drive time from the Subway Cave to Lassen Volcanic National Park: 16 minutes

-Following our road-trip itinerary to a T, we spent more time than it was needed hiking to Kings Creek Falls.
-Trekking through the forest with a small kid can be slow.
+Following our preplanned road-trip itinerary to a T, we spent more time than it was needed hiking to Kings Creek Falls.
+Trekking through the forest with a small kid turned into a rather slow activity.
 So plan you day itinerary accordingly.

 Athletic travelers can easily fit a few hikes and see most of the roadside attractions while spending a day in Lassen Volcanic National Park.